Red diamond: Carat weight

 Red diamonds are known for their small sizes.
 The majority of red diamonds on the market are less than 1 carat in weight.
 Only 5 red diamonds are known to exceed 5 carats in weight, the largest being 5.11 carats.
 Only a handful of red diamonds are discovered on an annual basis throughout the world, and most of them do not exceed 1 carat.
 Red diamonds are priced per carat, as all diamonds, and their per carat price is 300–400% higher than the per carat prices of the next most expensive diamonds, pink diamonds and blue diamonds.

 Fluorescence

 Most red diamonds display fluorescence when placed under UV light.
 In the case of colorless diamonds, the presence of fluorescence is generally considered to lower a diamond's value.
 This is in fact completely arbitrary, as the blue glow may or may not appeal to a buyer, but it certainly has no bearing on the composition, durability or beauty of a diamond.
 However, it is a generally accepted notion in the diamond assessment world that the presence of fluorescence will lower a diamond's value.
 Just like with clarity, in the case of fancy color diamonds, this is not a detracting characteristic if it is present.
-If anything, its presence ensures the buyer that the diamond is genuine, as fluorescence is not recreated in lab grown diamonds.
+If anything, its presence assures the buyer that the diamond is genuine, as fluorescence is not recreated in lab grown diamonds.
 If a red diamond has fluorescence, it will not add or detract from its value or resale value in any way.